Spiders Removal Newcastle

 White-Tailed Spiders Newcastle

 They can grow up to 18 mm in size and leg span of up to 28 mm.
-They have a cylindrical, cigar-shaped body and have a dark reddish gray appearance.
-They feed on other spiders like the curtain-web spiders, daddy-long-legs, redback spiders, and their favorite- the black house spiders
+Their body is cylindrical, cigar-shaped, and has a dark reddish grey appearance.
+Also, they feed on other spiders like the curtain-web spiders, daddy-long-legs, redback spiders, and their favourite is the black house spiders

-Although there are stories about them causing skin ulcers have surfaced, there is still no study that can prove such.
-On the other hand, numerous researches have shown that their bites are harmless to humans except for the pain and the swelling of the wound it leaves.
+Although there are stories about them causing skin ulcers, there is still no study that can prove such.
+On the other hand, numerous researches have shown that their bites are harmless to humans.
+However, they leave pain and the swelling of the wound.

 Australian Tarantula Newcastle

-Australian tarantulas are known as barking, spiders, whistling spiders, and bird-eating spiders.
+Australian tarantulas are famous as barking, spiders, whistling spiders, and bird-eating spiders.
 They can produce sound by rubbing their front limbs against their jaws usually happening when they are threatened.

 Having stronger muscles than the other spiders, they ambush their prey and can easily overpower it.
-Their males perform a courtship dance by tapping the ground with their abdomen and circling the females with their flirty steps until the latter allows them to mate.
+Moreover, their males perform a courtship dance by tapping the ground with their abdomen.
+Then, circling the females with their flirty steps until the latter allows them to mate.

 Huntsman Spiders Newcastle

 Huntsman spiders or the giant crab spiders are famous for their huge size.
 Their leg span can reach up to 15 to 30 cm.

-Just like other spiders, they use their venom for defense and to mobilize their prey.
+Just like other spiders, they use their venom for defence and to mobilise their prey.
 There have been no studies or reports to show that their venom is dangerous to humans.

 Common Garden Orb Weaver Spider

 Common garden orb weaver spiders are very common in Australia.
-They are very aggressive and know to bite.
-Their size but may vary across coastal regions of Eastern Australia including their colours and shapes.
+They are very aggressive and bite.
+Their size may vary across coastal regions of Eastern Australia including their colours and shapes.

-Contact ABC Pest Control Newcastle
+Contact ABC Pest Control Newcastle - Spider Removals Newcastle

-Book for our pest experts through the website now or call 0404130944.
+Book our pest experts through the website now or call 0404130944.